top of page

 As a home inspector, I’m often on-site with agents during showings, walkthroughs, and inspections.
 I’ve seen firsthand how small safety habits can make a big difference.
 This guide breaks down practical steps realtors can take to stay safe while still delivering great service.

-• A person who becomes agitated when asked to verify identity
+• A person who becomes agitated when asked to verify their identity.

 Your intuition is a powerful tool — use it.